SofijaErkin/basic-tool-mac/linux/fix_virtualbox_install_mac.md

     E: Package 'gcc' has no installation candidate

 Or
-    E: The repository ' http://security.debian.org bullseye/updates Release' does not have a Release file.
+    E: The repository "<http://security.debian.org> bullseye/updates Release" does not have a Release file.

     N: Updating from such a repository can't be done securely, and is therefore disabled by default.